alex-harvey-z3q/puppet-firewall_multi/CONTRIBUTING.md

       number(s)), and should skip the full stop.

     - Associate the issue in the message.
-The first line should include the issue number in the form "(#XXXX) Rest of message".
+The first line should include the issue number in the form "Issue_nn  Rest of message".

     - The body should provide a meaningful commit message, which: